MicrosoftDocs/architecture-center/docs/identity/identity-start-here-content.md

 When you've decided on an approach, implementation comes next.
 For deployment recommendations, see these resources:

-- For a series of articles and code samples for a multitenant application identity solution, see [Identity management in multitenant applications][Identity management in multitenant applications].
+- For a series of articles and code samples for a multitenant solution, see [Identity management in multitenant applications][Identity management in multitenant applications].

 - For information on deploying Azure AD, see these resources: